Headingley Stadium: Rugby ground

 The rugby ground sits on the southern side of the complex.
 Historically a rugby league ground, the home of Leeds Rhinos, it now hosts some rugby union games.
-The ground consists of three stands and an open terrace at one end.
+The team has also won 11 League Championships, the Challenge Cup 14 times and the World Club Challenge 3 times.
+The venue consists of three stands and an open terrace at one end.
 One stand is completely seated, and two are a mixture of seating and standing.
-The stadium has a capacity of 19,700.
+The stadium has a capacity of 20,112.

 In 2018, a new, modern South Stand, sponsored by brewer Tetley's, was opened.
 A new North Stand, the Emerald Stand, was opened in 2019.

-Future developments
+Recent and future developments

-Yorkshire County Cricket Club have shown keen interest in redeveloping the northern side of the ground.
-This is a major inconvenience to Leeds Rugby Limited as they wish to redevelop their North Stand, which backs onto the Cricket Ground.
-As such any redevelopment of this stand cannot go ahead until Yorkshire Cricket are also willing to redevelop their side of the cricket pitch.
-If Headingley is to retain Test Ground Status, it is likely that further improvements will need to be made to the ground.
 On 5 June 2014 Yorkshire CCC announced the "Headingley Masterplan".
 The phased redevelopment costing around £50 million will take place over the next 20 years.
+The plan sought to cement the future of the cricket ground as a major international venue in the face of competition from rival venues.